bit-bots/bitbots_main/bitbots_docs/docs/manual/testing/testing.rst

 What to do when changing a package?
 ====================================================
-Even when only small changes are merged to the master branch, the package has to be tested again to keep its test status.
+Even when only small changes are applied to the master branch, the package has to be tested again to keep its test status.
 If the package is not tested again or only partially tested the test status has to be adapted to 'unknown' or the reached test state.